ovanderzee/sassc/README.md

 # sassc

-Cli app compiling sass or scss files to compose css.
-It wraps the sass module, previously known as dart-sass.
+Sass compiler, cli wrapper for the sass module, previously known as dart-sass.

-The sync methods for compiling and writing the file are implemented. to help using this app in a script clause with multiple commands.
+To make it usable as a part of a npm runnable script, sassc works synchronous.

 ## Usage